Yijin Jing: Popular culture

-The Yijin Jing is featured in Louis Cha's wuxia novel The Smiling, Proud Wanderer.
-In the story, the Shaolin abbot teaches Linghu Chong (the protagonist) how to use the skills described in the Yijin Jing to heal his internal injuries.
+The is featured in Louis Cha's wuxia novel The Smiling, Proud Wanderer.
+In the story, the Shaolin abbot teaches Linghu Chong (the protagonist) how to use the skills described in the to heal his internal injuries.

-In the manhua "Dragon Tiger Gate", Shibumi ("Evil God of the Fiery Cloud"), the supreme ruler of the Lousha Sect in Japan, has mastered this legendary Qi technique.
-In the graphic novel, Yijin Jing is divided into 7 stages, or 7 "levels of the pagoda".
-Besides the 1st and 2nd stage without a color, the last stages all have distinctive colors associated with them: 3rd = red, 4th = yellow, 5th = blue, 6th = white and finally 7th = black.
-"The Black Pagoda" therefore is the most powerful and most dangerous of all.
+In the manhua Dragon Tiger Gate, Shibumi ('Evil God of the Fiery Cloud'), the supreme ruler of the Lousha Sect in Japan, has mastered this legendary Qi technique.
+In the graphic novel, is divided into 7 stages, or 7 "levels of the pagoda".
+Besides the 1st and 2nd stage without a color, the later stages all have distinctive colors associated with them: the 3rd is red, the 4th is yellow, the 5th is blue, the 6th is white and, finally, the 7th is black.
+'The Black Pagoda' therefore is the most powerful and most dangerous of all.
 One who masters this stage is virtually unbeatable.